calebmsword/cpp-notes/value category.md

 Two defining characteristics of expressions are **value**, which is the actual value the expression computes, and an **address** which is the physical location in memory where the value is stored.
 Despite what the name suggests, a "value category" tells us something about the __address__ of any given expression:

  - lvalues are expressions whose addresses are made available to the programmer through the `&` operator.
 In other words, lvalues are **locatable**.
  - The addresses of rvalues are not made available to the programmer through the `&` operator.
-In other words, rvalues are **latent**.
+In other words, rvalues are **hidden**.

 Sometimes, the value of an expression can be accessed in future lines of code.
 Other times, the value cannot be guaranteed to be available because the compiler is allowed trash that value immediately after the line of code is completed.
 (When exactly the compiler chooses to discard temporary data is implementation-dependent, but we avoid problems if we assume that it occurs immediately.)
 For the programmers safety, the only kinds of expressions that can be provided to the `&` operators those whose values that are guaranteed to persist in future lines of code.
 Some examples will eludicate: